nicebucket-org/nicebucket/CONTRIBUTING.md

 4. Be ready to discuss your changes

 We appreciate contributions but reserve the right to decline PRs that don't fit our current priorities.

+## What's Next?

+Interested in contributing but not sure where to start?
+Check out our [ROADMAP.md](ROADMAP.md) to see what features we're planning to work on next.